sorbet/sorbet/website/docs/error-reference.md

 ```

 Sometimes, Sorbet will complain about an alias to a method coming from an
 included modules.
-For example here, `bar` is coming from the inclusion of `Bar`
+For example, here `bar` is coming from the inclusion of `Bar`
 but Sorbet will complain about the method not existing anyway:

 ```rb